 Rashmi Bansal is the queen of entrepreneurial case studies in India.
 She writes for the layperson.
 Who hopefully get inspired by these stories.
-And weaves his or her dreams of being an entrepreneur some day.
+And weaves his or her dreams of being an entrepreneur someday.
 This time in Poor Little Rich Slum her lens along with her co-author zooms in on Dharavi, right in her own backyard.
 Dharavi for some time has managed to keep itself in media.
 Through international movies depicting its poverty.
 Or through Slum tourism that has been gaining ground.

-Authors choose to tell the stories of enterprises and people behind them, both of who are born, brought up, nurtured and thrive here.
+Authors choose to tell the stories of enterprises and people behind them, both of whom are born, brought up, nurtured and thrive here.
 Between stories, they also tell the story of the place as a whole.
 It’s beginning as a small Potter’s settlement.
 Whose members are now struggling to survive?
 They take you through its narrow and filthy lanes and gallies.
-Stopping at some homes, visiting some home based businesses run by women.
+Stopping at some homes, visiting some home-based businesses run by women.
 And some high-end businesses running within small premises.
 Poor settlements and NGOs co-exist, sometimes it seems for each other only.
 So authors visit a lot of them and talk about the work they are doing.
 And the changes they have been able to bring about.

 If NGOs are there failed Government schemes and plans cannot be too far.
 Then there are people who came here for meeting their self-actualization goals.
 And decided to stay back and become a part of the community.
 If you read the business periodicals regularly, you may have read about many ventures mentioned in the book, but what authors do is bring out these stories with the voice of the entrepreneur.
 Be it a tailoring unit, a dance shoe making outfit or tourism ventures.
 Some of the individual ventures are big or mid-sized, most are small but collectively they are a formidable lot.